stefan-kolb/nucleus/README.md

     heroku:
       user:     'my_heroku_username'
       password: 'my_heroku_usernames_password'

+A complete .credentials file could then look like:

+    heroku:
+      id:       'my_heroku_user_id'
+      user:     'my_heroku_username'
+      password: 'my_heroku_usernames_password'

+    bluemix-eu-gb:
+      user:     'my_bluemix_username'
+      password: 'my_bluemix_usernames_password'
+      username: 'my_bluemix_username_with_encoded_umlauts'

+    cloudcontrol:
+      user:     'my_cc_email'
+      password: 'my_cc_usernames_password'
+      username: 'my_cc_username'

+    openshift-online:
+      user:     'my_os_email'
+      password: 'my_os_usernames_password'
+      id:       'my_os_user_id'

-To record the interactions, you only have to call the Rake `record` task, eg. by calling: `bundle exec rake record`
+To record the interactions, you only have to call the Rake `record` task, eg. by calling: `bundle exec rake record` You must be allowed to create at least 3 additional applications with your account, otherwise the quota restrictions will invalidate the test results.

+**
+WARNING:
+The recording task deletes all applications that exist on the platform endpoints.
+Please make sure to use a test account for the recording or make sure all applications can be deleted (!)
+**

 ###### Missing or invalid VCR recording
 If the recorded cassette is invalid due to a recent change, the test that use this cassette are going to fail.